 Eswaran Somanathan is Professor in the Economics and Planning Unit of the Indian Statistical Institute in Delhi, and Program Director of CECFEE (Centre for research on the Economics of Climate, Food, Energy and Environment).
 His research is in the economics of environment and development.
 He received his PhD from Harvard University and has taught at Emory University, the University of Michigan, and Princeton University.
 He has been Executive Director of SANDEE (South Asian Network for Development and Environmental Economics), a Co-ordinating Lead Author for the Fifth Assessment Report of the IPCC, and is the Editor of Environment and Development Economics, a Cambridge University Press journal.

-Janina Steinert is an Assistant Professor at the Technical University of Munich.
+Janina Steinert is an Assistant Professor at the Technical University of Munich a Research Associate at the Department of Social Policy and Intervention, University of Oxford.
 She completed her PhD at the University of Oxford and was a PostDoc at the Chair of Development Economics at the University of Göttingen.
 Her research is focused on global health and development economics and her work is published, among others, in the Journal of Development Economics, World Development, and BMJ Global Health.

 Joel Stiebale is professor of Economics of Empirical Industrial Economics at Düsseldorf Institute for Competition Economics (DICE), Heinrich Heine University Düsseldorf since 2014.
 He received his PhD from Ruhr University Bochum.
 After being a Researcher at RWI, he got appointed as an Assistant Professor in Industrial Economics at University of Nottingham.
 His research focuses on Empirical Industrial Organization, International Economics, Innovation and New Technologies, Development Economics, Applied Microeconomics.
 His research was published in International Journal of Industrial Organization, Journal of International Economics, European Economic Review, International Journal of the Economics of Business and others.